Modernising Waste Management in Ireland

 2010: National Waste Reports from 1995 onwards are available on the EPA website.

-2011: In April, the Minister for the Environment, Community and Local Government announced new measures in relation to waste policy, including the significant reduction of waste in landfills.
-He stressed the requirement for phased increases in the landfill levy over the next two years and the finalising of analysis on the introduction of services for segregated household food waste collection.
-The Minister stated that the principles underlying the development of the new waste policy will be finalised by the end of 2011.
+2011: New measures were introduced in relation to waste policy, including the significant reduction of waste in landfills.
+This included the requirement for phased increases in the landfill levy over the following two years and the finalising of analysis on the introduction of services for segregated household food waste collection.

-For the latest waste management events, see the website of the Department of Housing, Planning, Community and Local Government.
+For the latest waste management events, see the website of the Department of Housing, Local Government and Heritage.